The Importance Of A Cozy Home During A Pandemic

 Outside our homes a pandemic rages.
 Epidemiologists have urged us to stay home as much as possible.
-It has been nearly a year with no sign of this deadly virus abating.
+So settle in until it’s safe to go out again.

-And so we need our homes to be more than a roof over our heads.
-We need it to be a cozy haven where we not only feel safe, but also content.
+We need our homes to be more than a roof over our heads.
+Home needs to be a cozy haven where we not only feel safe, but also content.

 So how can you create a cozy space that you enjoy calling home?